home lab

 VMware ESXi (VMware vSphere)

-Stepping into the realm of paid hypervisors, VMware ESXi is a market leader.
-It is specifically designed for enterprise-level applications but can be scaled to the size you need to suit a home lab environment.
+VMware ESXi is a market leader, even with the Broadcom purchse.
+It is designed for enterprise-level applications but can be scaled to the size you need to suit a home lab environment.
+It has been trusted by most for decades now and has all the features we have come to expect from a hypervisor.

 ESXi hypervisor and the host client